MBabiar/MBabiar/README.md

 ## Hi my name is Mário Babiar.
 Welcome to my Github.
 - 🌱 I'm currently studying at Faculty of Informatics and Information Technology, Slovak Technical University - FIIT STU
-- 📚 Currently finished second year.
+- 📚 Currently in 3rd year.
 - 🖥️ My favourite things to do:
     - Developing/Implementing Algorithms
     - Web-Development